AMC buying VW four-cylinder engine was Roy D. Chapin Jr.’s last big mistake

-Curbside Classic recently posted a 1977 Road & Track test of an AMC Gremlin with a new four-cylinder engine.
-This got me thinking about how American Motors’ purchase of a power plant from Volkswagen was one of Roy D. Chapin Jr.’s last big decisions during his 10-year leadership of the automaker — and perhaps his final whopper of a mistake.
+American Motors’ purchase of a four-cylinder engine from Volkswagen was one of CEO Roy D. Chapin Jr.’s last big decisions during his 10-year leadership of the automaker — and arguably his final whopper of a mistake.

 According to The New York Times, the deal with Volkswagen included AMC paying Volkswagen “about $60 million for the use of the engine and for the tooling and assembly line equipment” (Stevens, 1977).
 The plan was to build the engines at a recently acquired plant in Richmond, Indiana.

-Road & Track (1977) stated that the initial capacity of the assembly line was 192,000 units per year but could be upped to 275,000.
+Road & Track stated that the initial capacity of the assembly line was 192,000 units per year but could be upped to 275,000 (Baron, 1977).
 The latter was close to AMC’s passenger-car production for 1976, so they clearly had big plans for the engine.
+Those plans would prove to be embarrassingly unrealistic.

 AMC took a financially riskier approach than Chrysler